|

 Therefore, even when he eats alone, he is dignified.
 He respects himself by sitting down clean and neatly dressed to a properly set table and eating with civility.
 He respects himself by practicing self-control and temperance.
 He does not stuff himself like an animal, but takes his meal calmly and with the pleasure of the man who uses reason to govern his passions and refine his palate.

-Let me turn again to a common modern day scenario.
+Now, let me turn again to a common modern day scenario.
 Jennifer comes home famished because she is on a diet and skipped lunch.
 She only had a coke and energy bar for breakfast.
-She puts a prepared pasta tray in the microwave, then eats a half package of Oreo cookies and drinks a pint of milk straight from the carton while she waits the five minutes for it to be ready.
+She puts a prepared pasta tray in the microwave, then eats a half package of Oreo cookies and drinks a pint of milk straight from the carton while she waits the five minutes for the tray to heat.
 Out comes the pasta, which she stands and eats from the tray as she watches the evening news on the kitchen TV.
 She is still hungry, so she eats a pint of chocolate fudge ice cream.

-When she finishes, she feels terrible, disgusted with herelf and generally dissatisfied.
+When she finishes, she feels terrible, disgusted with herself and generally dissatisfied.
 It is not surprising.
 How can she respect herself after such a display of intemperance and gluttony?

 Jennifer is not alone.
 Many of the youth today are the product of homes where families did not eat together.
 So they have the habit of eating what they want and when they want.
 Where does a people who glorify impulse and self-complacence end?
 They are heading to tribalism in habits and ways of being.